United States tort law: Public necessity

 This is a complete privilege.
 A party who has this privilege, typically a public official or governmental entity, is not liable for any damage caused.
 A famous early case on this privilege involved John W. Geary, the first mayor of San Francisco, who made the decision during a major fire to burn down several private residences to establish a fire break.

-Authority Granted Tort

-Authority granted torts in charge of maintaining discipline is authorized to use reasonable force in performing their duty.
-An example is a police making an arrest is not liable for battery, when using reasonable force.